gw12s/Branch-test/03-Stu_Branching-Pushing/README.md

 * In this section, we will create a branch, add a feature, and submit a pull request. **Only one group member should complete this section, everyone else should observe.**

+* Clone the project repo onto your computer and use the cd (change directory) command to get into it.

 * Run the following command in your terminal to create and checkout to a new branch:

-    * "-b" creates the new branch
-  `git checkout -b new-branch`
+  `git checkout -b add-new-python-script`

 * You should now be on a new branch named "add-new-python-script."
 In order to verify that this worked, run the following command in your terminal: